The perfect wine and cheese pairings revealed

 Uncover our brilliant cheese and wine combinations

 Now it’s time to get your shopping list ready.
-Or, you could let us do all the work for you by purchasing one of our Cheese and Wine Night Selection Hampers, all equipped and ready for your swish night in with your loved ones.
+Or, you could let us do all the work for you by purchasing one of our cheese hampers, all equipped and ready for your swish night in with your loved ones.
 This means you’re all set for the evening – so it’s a no brainer really.

 This glorious bundle brings you creamy Godminster Vintage Organic Cheddar Cheese to pair with a brilliant bottle of Cielo del Sur Merlot Red Wine from Chile, alongside a host of other decadent goodies for a night everyone will remember.
 Our remarkable range of cheeseboards are also the perfect accompaniment to your ritzy evening in.
 So, show your guests you know what you’re talking about with your tasty selection of different cheeses.